morganfogg/winutils/README.md

 ```

 The build takes some time.
 When it's done, you will find your winutils build in
-`~/hadoop/hadoop-common-project/hadoop-common/target/bin/`
+the `results` folder in the the same directory as the script.

-**NOTE**: Some (but not all) versions of Hadoop have trouble with passing long Maven paths to java, spitting up an
+**NOTE**: Some (but not all) versions of Hadoop have trouble with passing long Maven paths to Java, spitting up an
 error along the lines of

 ```